TheRobotCooperative/TheRobotCooperative/README.rst

       a separate :code:`model.config` in each of these top-level directories (e.g., :code:`turtlebot/model.config`).

-4. To essentially "register" your model with Gazebo, you must add each of the ROS package directories within your workspace that provide models to the :code:`GAZEBO_MODEL_PATH` environment variable using the absolute paths of those directories.
+4. To essentially "register" your model with Gazebo and GzWeb, you must add each of the ROS package directories within your workspace that provide models to the :code:`GAZEBO_MODEL_PATH` environment variable using the absolute paths of those directories.